Home » Recipe Index » Air Fryer Recipes

 Tips for success

-You can also freeze homemade spring rolls.
+• You can also freeze homemade spring rolls.
 Arrange the uncooked spring rolls on a parchment-lined baking sheet and freeze.
-Transfer the frozen spring rolls to a resealable plastic bag and keep in the freezer for up to 3 months.
+Transfer the frozen spring rolls to a plastic freezer bag and keep in the freezer for up to 3 months.

 What to serve with them

-Serve these air fryer spring rolls sweet and sour sauce, Chinese hot mustard, or Thai sweet chili sauce.
+You can serve these air fryer spring rolls with any number of dipping sauces—sweet and sour sauce, Chinese hot mustard, Prik Nam Pla, or Thai sweet chili sauce are all great options.

 Serve these as part of a snacky spread for game day, a casual party, or family movie night.
 I love to offer an assortment of air fryer snacks including Air Fryer Wontons, Air Fryer Taquitos, Air Fryer Empanadas, and Air Fryer Jalapeno Popper Bites.